richmahn/en_tn/jol/front/intro.md

 #### What is the Book of Joel about? ####

 The main idea in the Book of Joel is "the day of Yahweh."
-This expression is found five times in Joel (1:15; 2:1; 11, 21; and 3:14).
+This expression is found five times in Joel (1:15, 2:1, 2:11, 2:21, 3:14).

 The people of Israel looked forward to "the day of Yahweh" as a day that Yahweh would judge the nations around them.
 But Joel warns that Yahweh would also judge Israel for being unfaithful to him.
 After judging them, Yahweh will restore his people.